geside/geside/README.md

 ```
 ## Configuration
 ### Linux
-If you want to run your C file with Run button, you must check terminal command in settings.
-If you don't have xterm in your computer run button doesn't work so you should read your favorite terminal emulator documentation and entry necessary command in terminal command in settings.
+If you want to run your C or C++ file, you should define your terminal and execution parameter in settings.
+It's defaultly **xterm -e**.

 ## LICENSE
 Copyright (c) Geside.
 All rights reserved.